 Dunvegan Castle

-Another must-see on this route is the Dunvegan Castle that belonged to the MacLeod Clan.
+Another must-see on this route is the Dunvegan Castle which belonged to the MacLeod Clan.
 Inside, which you’re not allowed to photograph, you can see its family atmosphere.

-The entrance fee for the Castle and its gardens is 13 pounds and the ticket for the boat to see the seals costs 7.50 pounds if you bought the entrance to the castle.
+The entrance fee for the Castle and its gardens is 13 pounds, and the ticket for the boat to see the seals cost 7.50 pounds if you buy the entrance to the castle.

 The Quiraing Trail